-High-quality photographs are an indispensible part of Good Old Boat magazine and essential for every article’s effectiveness to show nautical locales, sailboats, and projects.
+High-quality photographs are an indispensable part of Good Old Boat magazine and essential for every issue’s effectiveness to show nautical locales, sailboats, and projects.
 Without your photos, we couldn’t share all the valuable information “the rest of us” need to improve and enhance our good old boats.
 Pay attention to these factors when submitting artwork for consideration.

 - Check back issues of Good Old Boat for examples of good photographs.